PavelBal/Pregnancy-Models/README.md

 4. Create a pregnancy population with the required settings based on the individual above
 5. Import (MoBi<sup>®</sup>) pregnancy model in `pkml` format and combine it with created population building block as described in the [OSP Suite manual](https://github.com/Open-Systems-Pharmacology/OSPSuite.Documentation/blob/master/Open%20Systems%20Pharmacology%20Suite.pdf) (**Ch.
 21.2 Importing Individual and Population Simulation**)

-### How to create a new pregnancy model
-The procedure is described in a comprehensive [tutorial](https://doi.org/10.1002/psp4.12300).

 ## Version information
-The physiology is based on the PBPK model implemented in PK-Sim<sup>®</sup> version 6.0.
-The MoBi<sup>®</sup> project files were created in version 6.0.
+The physiology is based on the PBPK model implemented in PK-Sim<sup>®</sup> version 12.0.
+The MoBi<sup>®</sup> project files were created in version 12.0.

 ## Code of conduct
 Everyone interacting in the Open Systems Pharmacology community (codebases, issue trackers, chat rooms, mailing lists etc...) is expected to follow the Open Systems Pharmacology [code of conduct](https://github.com/Open-Systems-Pharmacology/Suite/blob/master/CODE_OF_CONDUCT.md#contributor-covenant-code-of-conduct).